simonw/csvs-to-sqlite/README.md

       DBNAME: name of the SQLite database file to create

     Options:
+      --replace-tables           Replace tables if they already exist -c, --extract-column TEXT  One or more columns to 'extract' into a separate lookup table.
+If you pass a simple column name that column will be replaced with integer foreign key references to a new table of that name.
+You can customize the name of the table like so:

+                                     --extract-column state:States:state_name

+                                 This will pull unique values from the 'state' column and use them to populate a new 'States' table, with an id column primary key and a state_name column containing the strings from the original column.
-      --replace-tables  Replace tables if they already exist --help            Show this message and exit.
+      --help                     Show this message and exit.